Member Login

 Image: Stuart Miles / FreeDigitalPhotos.net

 I thought that as an exercise it would be interesting to explore in a series of small blog entries the nature of feedback in dynamical systems, and the implications that that has for an agile delivery methodology.
 So, stay tuned if you’re interested, as that’s what I’ll attempt to do over the next few days and weeks.
-Feel free to chime in, so I’m not just talking to myself Smile.
+Feel free to chime in, so I’m not just talking to myself :).

 Thoughts about the nature of learning and education.